 There are several different types of media available for homogenizing samples, including both grinding beads and grinding balls.
-While grinding beads are a pool of beads within a given size range, grinding balls are spherical and precision ground to a specific diameter (for more information on grinding balls).
-OPS Diagnostics’ grinding beads are made of either zirconium silicate or silica (soda lime) and can be purchased in a variety of sizes and grades, as well as in bulk bottles or dispensed into disruption tubes.
+While grinding beads are a pool of beads within a given size range, grinding balls are spherical and precision ground to a specific diameter.
+OPS Diagnostics’ grinding beads are either zirconium silicate or silica (soda lime) and can be purchased in a variety of sizes and grades, in bulk bottles or dispensed into disruption tubes.

 There are three grades of grinding beads are produced by OPS Diagnostics:

 Acid Washed grinding beads: are washed with acid to remove small particles and contaminants from the media then oven dried and baked.

 Low Binding grinding beads: are acid washed beads that have undergone an additional proprietary process that reduces the amount of non-specific binding to the surface of the beads.

 Molecular Biology Grade grinding beads: are further processed and certified nucleic acid, DNase, RNase, and protease.
 For assays potentially sensitive to nucleases and contaminating nucleic acids.